 Michael is currently the Head of the Department of Ophthalmology at the Children’s Hospital at Westmead, Head of the Strabismus Unit at the Sydney Eye Hospital and a Senior Clinical Lecturer with the University of Sydney.
 Michael undertook sub-specialty fellowship training at the Hospital for Sick Children and University of Toronto (Toronto, Canada) where he received the Morin Award for most outstanding fellow.
 Michael undertook further subspecialty training in retinoblastoma with Brenda Gallie.
 He has a keen interest in teaching and research and completed his Doctor of Philosophy (PhD) at the University of Sydney in mitochondrial DNA and age-related maculopathy.
 Michael has published numerous peer-reviewed scientific papers, book chapters and is regularly invited to present at scientific meetings nationally and internationally.
 Michael contributes to the Royal Australian and New Zealand College of Ophthalmology as secretary and treasurer of the strabismus society and to the Sydney Eye Hospital as secretary and treasurer of the Medical Staff council as well as on the scientific committee of the Alumni Association.
 Dr Jones operates privately at Chatswood Private Hospital.

-Dr Caroline Catt specialises in paediatric ophthalmology, cataract surgery, strabismus surgery and general ophthalmology.
+Specialises in paediatric ophthalmology, cataract surgery, strabismus surgery and general ophthalmology

 Caroline graduated with an undergraduate, a Medical and a Masters degree from the University of Sydney and the Flinders University of South Australia.
 She completed her ophthalmology training at Sydney Eye Hospital and was the Professorial Senior Registrar during her final year of training.
 This was followed by a Fellowship in paediatric ophthalmology at the Hospital for Sick Children in Toronto, Canada, which developed her particular interest in paediatric and neonatal ophthalmology and strabismus.
 Caroline was awarded the Morin award for most outstanding Fellow & has published in peer-reviewed journals and has undertaken clinical studies in paediatric ophthalmic disease.
 She has a keen interest in teaching ophthalmologists-in-training and is a Clinical Senior Lecturer at the University of Sydney.
 A regular speaker at national and international meetings, Caroline takes a kind, comprehensive and patient-centered approach in her practice.